 With architectural masterpieces at every turn, Florence, on the banks of the Arno river has barely changed since the Renaissance.
 Brimming with overwhelming beauty, it’s no surprise that entire city is a Unesco World Heritage site.
-Whether you’re on the search for world-class art or gourmet cuisine, Firenze doesn’t disappoint!
+Whether you’re on the search for world-class art or gourmet cuisine, or an immersive food tour, Firenze doesn’t disappoint!
 Here’s a rundown of the best things to do at night in Florence.

 * * *